 Why?
 While the Covid-19 outbreak and associated lockdowns resulted in an uncertain outlook for the broader markets, the multi-billion-dollar Fed stimulus announced in late March 2020 helped the markets stage a strong recovery.
-Now with vaccination programs underway in Q2 2021, investors are now expecting a quicker economic rebound with economies opening up gradually, which will bode well for Union Pacific's transportation business.
+Now with vaccination programs underway since Q2 2021, investors are now expecting a quicker economic rebound with economies opening up gradually, which will bode well for Union Pacific's transportation business.

 Overall, 2020 saw sales and earnings decline for railroad companies.
 The Covid-19 crisis had a significant impact on transportation demand, due to an overall decline in manufacturing, lower consumer demand, lower oil prices impacting production and transportation of oil and related products, as well as lower natural gas prices resulting in lower demand for coal.